-Probationary Periods
+Warning Periods

-If a student fails to meet the quantitative and/or qualitative standards for academic progress, then he/she will be placed on financial aid probation for one year.
-If the student fails to meet the standards of academic progress at the end of the probation period, the student will lose eligibility for financial aid for a period not less than one term of enrollment in addition to any other consequences imposed by the College.
+If a student fails to meet the quantitative and/or qualitative standards for academic progress, then he/she will be placed on financial aid warning for one semester.
+If the student fails to meet the standards of academic progress at the end of the warning period, the student will lose eligibility for financial aid for a period not less than one semester of enrollment in addition to any other consequences imposed by the College.
 The student must demonstrate compliance with all standards of academic progress to regain eligibility for financial aid.

-In order for the student to meet the requirements of his/her probationary period, the student must meet both the qualitative and quantitative standards for Satisfactory Academic Progress at the end of the one year probationary period.
-If the student fails to meet the requirements for his/her probationary period, the student will be ineligible to receive federal and/or state aid until he/she meets the appropriate requirements for Satisfactory Academic Progress based on the GGC GPA and hours.
+In order for the student to meet the requirements of his/her warning period, the student must meet both the qualitative and quantitative standards for Satisfactory Academic Progress at the end of the one semester warning period.
+If the student fails to meet the requirements for his/her warning period, the student will be ineligible to receive federal and/or state aid until he/she meets the appropriate requirements for Satisfactory Academic Progress based on the GGC GPA and hours.